 Europe in a Globalising World

-This specialisation focuses on the EU’s role in global governance, addressing issues like international migration, international development, and how national, regional and international bodies can harness globalisation forces.
+This specialisation focuses on the changing global environment and relations between Europe and the rest of the world.
+You will address contemporary problems like international migration and international development, and what they imply for Europe, neighbouring countries and the Global South.
 The specialisation is anchored in international relations and comparative politics.
-You will look at EU relationships with other global players, international organisations and regional bodies and will examine international governance in the age of growing interdependence between countries, the global power shift characterised by the rise of the BRICS, and the growing role of non-state actors.
+You will look at EU relationships with other (emerging) global players and other regional organisations.
+The relations between Europe and the rest of the world are studied against the backdrop of a growing interdependence between countries, but also the global power shift characterised by the rise of the BRICS, and contemporary problems resulting from insecurity and conflict.

-- Gain an overview of globalisation and learn to critically assess the development and migration policies of the EU, the EU member states and of non- European countries
+- Learn about globalisation and the changing global environment to critically assess the development and migration policies of the EU, the EU member states and of non- European countries

-- Develop the ability to analyse the EU’s relationship with other global players and to interpret European policies in a global context
+- Analyse Europe's relationship with other (emerging) global players and regional organisations to interpret European policies in a global context

-- Develop the practical skills to conduct policy and action research, which seeks to make academic research also of value for wider society
+- Develop professional skills to conduct policy analysis and evaluation and action research, which seeks to make academic research also of value for wider society